Born to be wild – Cupra’s sporty new hatchback

 I have a lot of affection for Cupra, and happily, the new electric Born V+ does not disappoint.

-I am unashamedly a fan of all things Spanish (a Spancofile?), so this hot little EV and I were maybe destined to be together.
+I am unashamedly a fan of all things Spanish (a Spancophile?), so this hot little EV and I were maybe destined to be together.

 Cupra is part of Seat, which is owned by VW.
 It shares a lot of its core with VW’s Audi brand, but it is more Spanish than German.